FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Introduction

 { In this paper, we capitalize on these ideas and introduce \method: a prior-data fitted \underline{\textsf{Fo}}undation \underline{\textsf{Mo}}del for zero/\underline{\textsf{0}}-shot O\underline{\textsf{D}}.
 Once pre-trained on synthetic datasets, \method unlocks zero-shot OD on a new dataset where the (unlabeled) input data is fed only as context.
 As such, \method bypasses not only model (parameter) training, but more importantly, the nontrivial task of unsupervised model (algorithm and HP) selection without labeled data.} Figure \ref{fig:setting} illustrates the new \method paradigm versus the typical OD setting.
 To our knowledge, \method is the first pre-trained foundation model for tabular OD.

 In designing \method, we use Gaussian mixture models as a simple yet effective tabular data prior for inlier data distributions \citep{hollmann2023tabpfn,zhao2021automatic}, which are also employed to simulate outlier types common in the real world; namely, local and global subspace outliers \citep{steinbuss2021benchmarking}.
 While the data prior can be extended to comprise more complex data distributions \citep{hollmann2023tabpfn} (e.g. Bayesian Neural Networks \citep{neal2012bayesian} and Structural Causal Models \citep{pearl2009causality}), and additional outlier types can be included (e.g. dependency, contextual, etc.), as we show in the experiments, even with its relatively straightforward prior, \method achieves remarkable performance: {As shown in Table \ref{tab:aucrocD100} \method, which is pre-trained on datasets with $d\leq 100$ dimensions, shows no statistically significant difference from all 26 state-of-the-art baselines (all $p$-values $>$ $0.4$) on 42 benchmark datasets with dimensionality $d\leq 100$ (aligned with pre-training), while our method consistently ranks among the top and outperforms a majority of the baselines with $p$-value $>$ $0.95$.
-(See Appendix Tables \ref{tab:appendix_aucroc}\&\ref{tab:appendix_aucroctwo} for full results.)} The results remain consistent on (46) benchmarks with $d\leq 500$ dimensions. \method is also competitive across all (57) datasets, effectively generalizing beyond its pre-training distributions, with no statistically significant difference from the $2$\textit{nd} best baseline.
-Further, \method takes a mere {7.7 ms to infer a test sample} on average with no extra training or tuning overhead on the new dataset.
+(See Appendix Tables \ref{tab:appendix_aucroc}\&\ref{tab:appendix_aucroctwo} for full results.)} The results remain consistent on 46 benchmarks with $d\leq 500$ dimensions. \method is also competitive across all 57 datasets, effectively generalizing beyond its pre-training distributions, with no statistically significant difference from the $2$\textit{nd} best baseline. {When intrinsically non-tabular datasets are removed (i.e., datasets from NLP, CV domains embedded with pre-trained encoders), there is no statistical evidence to suggest a performance difference between \method and any baseline on the remaining 47 datasets.} Further, \method takes a mere {7.7 ms to infer a test sample} on average with no extra training or tuning overhead on the new dataset.
 We summarize the main contributions of our work as follows.

 \begin{itemize}[leftmargin=.5cm] \itemsep{0em} \item \textbf{A Foundation Model for Tabular OD:~} We present \method, \textit{the first foundation model for zero-shot OD} on unseen tabular datasets, with no additional training or hyperparameter tuning, backed by Transformer-based in-context learning (ICL), synthetic data pre-training, and feed-forward inference.